 How to make professional infographics with Venngage

-Here’s an overview of how easy it is to make infographics with Venngage.
+Here’s a step-by-step guide on how easy it is to make infographics with Venngage.

-Step 1 – Sign up for a Venngage account (it’s free!)
+Step 1: Sign up for a Venngage account

-Sign up for Venngage using your email, Gmail or Facebook account.
+Sign up for Venngage using your email or Gmail account.
+It’s free.

-Venngage has tens of thousands of templates to choose from including infographic templates
+Venngage has 10,000+ templates to choose from including infographic templates.

-Check out our free infographic templates and choose one that fits your needs.
+Check out our free infographic templates and choose the one that fits your needs.

-Using Venngage templates helps you produce visuals faster.
-But if you want, you can create an infographic from scratch too.
+Using Venngage templates gives you a head start to create visuals faster.
+But you can create one from scratch if you want.

-Once you like an icon or image, just click replace and that’s it!
+Once you like an icon, just click replace and that’s it!

 infographic venngage new editor